ziyedbe/perec/README.md

 -t : Display PE resources found
 -r : Display all PE resources supported by lief resources manager
 -f : Display file infos
--s <ICON/DIALOG/VERSION/MANIFEST>: Display PE resource with the possibility to save it if -o was used before -a : Display or save all PE resources available (from lief + the parsed PE resources)
+-s <RESOURCE>: Display PE resource with the possibility to save it if -o was used before -a : Display or save all PE resources available (from lief + the parsed PE resources)
 ```